David Begbie Sculptor Studio - photo credit www.guzelphotography.co.uk

 Payment methods and secure shipment

 We prefer payment by bank transfer when you receive our invoice.
-We also accept payment by all major debit and credit cards, cheque and money transfer and by PayPal.

 If you would like to spread the cost of your purchase, we can offer interest free payment options.